 - Many of the medieval fonts, pew ends and other historical treasures to be found in our churches would be in locked in museums in other countries.

 - Grants from the SHCT help with the preservation, repair, maintenance, improvement, upkeep, beautification and reconstruction of churches and chapels in Suffolk and of their monuments, stained glass, furniture, ornaments, fittings and fixtures.

-- The main fund-raising event is Suffolk Churches Ride and Stride (a national event that began in Suffolk in 1982) when over 3,500 people get involved as either riders or organisers.
-In 2017 £135,775 was raised by this one day’s effort..
+- The main fund-raising event is Suffolk Churches Ride and Stride (a national event that began in Suffolk in 1982), when over 3,500 people get involved as either riders or organisers.
+From 2018, a Pedal & Drive event for vintage and historic cars has been held alongside the main event.
+In 2021, over £205,000 was raised by this one day’s effort.